georgeflanagin/blather/README.md

 # travesty
-A very simple, one source-file Python travesty generator.
+A very simple, one source-file Python travesty generator, with no external dependencies.

 ### About
 This is a one file, simple, travesty generator.
 It takes a text file and